-We have organized the Better Building Initiative organizations into categories.
-You can click through the categories to see the different Savings Potential with LED Tubes and LED Fixtures as well as the commitment levels of the Better Building Initiative companies that have put energy Reduction PERFORMANCE on their agenda.
+Independence LED has organized the Better Building Initiative organizations into categories such as private sector, municipal, education, healthcare etc. Ask us to review the files on the companies and categories to see the different Savings Potential with LED Tubes and LED Fixtures as well as the commitment levels of the Better Building Initiative companies that have put energy Reduction PERFORMANCE on their agenda.

 Sample opportunity for commercial LED lighting solutions to help a Better Building Initiative participant in the EDUCATION sector reach their goals.

 Allegheny College — a national liberal arts college where 2,100 students with unusual combinations of interests, skills and talents excel — celebrated its bicentennial in 2015.
 A leader in sustainability, the college has committed to achieving climate neutrality by the year 2020.
 Through the Better Buildings Initiative “Challenge”, Allegheny College will reduce energy consumption 20% by 2020 in 1.3 million square feet of building space across their campus.
 Carr Hall, currently under renovation, will house the Richard J. Cook Center for Environmental Science and be showcased under the Better Buildings Initiative Challenge program.
 The renovation includes high-efficiency HVAC systems, daylighting and efficient lighting solutions, as well as glazing, shading, and a vestibule to increase the lobby’s energy efficiency.
 The inclusion of efficient lighting is the key driver for LED lighting opportunities with this sample Better Buildings Initiative participant.